rittin2803/rittin2803/README.md

 <br/>

 <div align="center">

- 🔭 I’m currently pursuing B.Tech in CSE-Cybersecurity at Amrita Vishwa Vidyapeetham

- 🌱 I’m currently learning **MERN, Redux, AWS**
+ 🔭 I’m currently pursuing B.Tech in CSE-Cybersecurity at Amrita Vishwa Vidyapeetham 🌱 I’m currently learning **MERN, Redux, AWS**
  👯 I’m looking to collaborate on projects related to web development.
- 💬 Ask me about my experiences as a student at Amrita Vishwa Vidyapeetham, or anything related to programming and technology.

  </div>

 <div align="center">